 This news changed my life.

 I became even more determined to get healthy and to stay as far away from alcohol as possible.
-I was thankful that my daughter would never have to know the dark side of me that would come out when I drank.
+I was thankful that my daughter would never have to know the dark side of me that came out when I drank.

 My pregnancy went relatively smooth.
 However, I remember the concern that my friends and family had about me possibly being affected by post-partum depression due to my struggles with mental health issues over the years.
 I surprisingly didn’t dwell on any of this.
 I felt very calm during my pregnancy and was excited and happy to become a mom.
 I did try to keep this in the back of my mind though, and did a little research on some of the symptoms just so that I could be prepared if I did suffer from any of them.